 The following selected historical financial data of Gartner, insofar as it relates to each of the fiscal years ended September 30, 1993 through September 30, 1995, has been derived from annual consolidated financial statements, including the consolidated balance sheets at September 30, 1995 and 1994 and the related consolidated statements of operations and of cash flows for each of the three fiscal years in the period ended September 30, 1995 and the related notes thereto appearing elsewhere herein.
-The selected historical financial data of Gartner for the six months ended March 31, 1996 and 1995 has been derived from unaudited consolidated financial statements also appearing elsewhere herein and which, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of financial position, results of operations and cash flows at the dates and for the periods presented.
+The selected historical financial data of Gartner for the six months ended March 31, 1996 and 1995 has been derived from unaudited consolidated financial statements also appearing elsewhere herein and which, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of financial periods presented.